JonnyPickard/till/README.md

    So that I can see the total tax,
    I would like the till to output a tax amount.

+4. As the owner,
+   So that I can change the menu,
+   I would like to be able to add items to the list.

 Ideas
 =====

-1. Remove item from list.

-2. Remove certain amount of items from list.

-3. Separate project with up + minify using grunt.
+1. Separate project with up + minify using grunt.

+2. Add items to list.